Gwalior–Sabarmati Superfast Express

-The 22547/22548 Gwalior–Sabarmati Superfast Express is a Superfast train belonging to North Central Railway zone of Indian Railways that run between and in India.
+The 22547 / 22548 Gwalior–Sabarmati Superfast Express is a superfast express train belonging to North Central Railway zone of Indian Railways that run between and in India.

 It is currently being operated with 22547/22548 train numbers on tri-weekly basis.

 Coach composition

 The train has standard LHB rakes with max speed of 110 kmph.
 The train consists of 21 coaches: